solidi/writing/01-on-kotlin-a-reply-from-management.md

 I do agree that Kotlin may be able to help catch things sooner, but in a sense what is the cost of that “catch sooner” and how much sooner?

-Whether its Java or Kotlin, your code reviews, pair programmings, linting, unit tests, integration tests, end-to-end tests, and other items should be able to check items as far upstream as possible.
+Whether its Java or Kotlin, your code reviews, pair programming, linting, unit tests, integration tests, end-to-end tests, and other items should be able to check items as far upstream as possible.

 Kotlin may decrement one to the risk, but again at what cost?